 Fiji is not a cheap destination to travel.
-In fact, it is surprisingly expensive with lots of things costing similar to New Zealand or Australia prices!
-However, there are a few tips which I discovered in my recent trip to Fiji that will help you save some money while in Fiji.
-If you are smart and careful, you can still see and do all of the best things to do in Fiji without breaking the bank!
+In fact, it is surprisingly expensive with lots of prices being similar to those in New Zealand or Australia!
+However, there are a few tips that I discovered on my recent trip to Fiji that will help you save some money while in Fiji.

-Stay on the main island
+1. Sleep on the main island of Viti Levu

-Although staying a few nights on one of the many small islands around the Fiji main island is tempting, if you are travelling Fiji on a budget then this might be something you need to give a miss.
+Although staying a few nights on one of the many tiny remote islands in Fiji is tempting, if you are traveling Fiji on a budget, then this might be something you need to give a miss.
 First of all, the ferries to get to the islands are very expensive and cost from $100-200 FJN each way!

-If you stay on the main island in Fiji you will have access to local restaurants and grocery stores.
-You can also do a day trip out to an island for as little as $100 FJN including activities and transport!
+If you book your accommodation on Viti Levu in Fiji, then you’ll have access to local restaurants and grocery stores.
+You can also do a day trip out to a remote island for as little as $100 FJN including activities and transport!
 Visiting these remote islands on a day trip as opposed to spending a few nights is a huge budget-saver and definitely an important option to consider if you’re traveling Fiji on a budget!

-Pay with cash
+2. Pay with cash

 In Fiji, cash speaks!
 Credit card and EFTPOS machines are frequent but they often incur a 3-5% charge.

-Take local transport
+3. Take local transport

 Taxis are pricey in Fiji!
 Yellow taxis start at $5 FJN and the meter goes up very quickly.
 The less official taxis are a little bit cheaper and fares are negotiated as a set price.
-However, they are still expensive in comparison to local transport.
+However, they are still extremely expensive in comparison to local transport.

 Also, if your hotel has a kettle and a refrigerator then you can buy some fruit and other food items that are easy to make.
 I often ate instant oatmeal in my hotel room for breakfast using just the kettle.
 I also brought fresh fruit from the markets that made a perfect snack!
 Instant noodle cups are also a good idea.

-Bring alcohol and food with you
+5. Bring alcohol and food with you

-Take Advantage of free events
+6. Take advantage of free events

-Travel with friends
+7. Travel with friends

-Traveling us a group will also help you travel Fiji on a budget.
+Traveling in a group will also help you travel Fiji on a budget.
 You will be able to share hotel rooms, taxis, and negotiate better tour deals!
 When booking tours or buying items at souvenir shops always ask for a discount if you buy multiple!

 Like I said before, alcohol is very expensive in Fiji.
 It is almost all imported and there is a high tax on it.
 At the grocery store expect to pay $3 FJN for a beer or local cooler.
 Expect to pay around $20 FJN for wine or $100 FJN or more for spirits!